 New York-based design firm Champalimaud Design cites the building’s intriguing story and historical characteristics through the interiors, putting a modern twist on classic design.
 The studio worked with a range of other design specialists on exclusive collaborations to ensure that each guest room is bespoke.
-Expect majestic two poster beds, which are dressed with toile antimacassars – decorative cloths illustrating traditional bath scenes – and rooms filled with natural light thanks to tall windows framed by dramatic floor-to-ceiling drapes.
+Expect majestic luxury two poster beds, which are dressed with toile antimacassars – decorative cloths illustrating traditional bath scenes – and rooms filled with natural light thanks to tall windows framed by dramatic floor-to-ceiling drapes.
 Covetable furnishings meet sophisticated yet inviting colour schemes, welcoming guests with a warm presence, while marble bathrooms and burl wood inlaid wardrobes add to the timeless, luxurious aesthetic.

 Dark woods and leather upholstery on classic furniture silhouettes bring depth to the restaurant and bar areas, flattering rich wood flooring.
 Cornicing and panelling add beautiful detailing to walls and ceilings throughout the entire hotel.
 And, for the lobby?
 A tiled monochrome space – enhanced by stately pillars – feels like the only kind of entranceway that could do this architecturally inspired building justice.

 As you enter the hotel’s Spa Village, set beneath a glass atrium, considered classical references continue to make an appearance.
 Grand arches and pillars evoke thoughts of ancient Roman baths while mosaic tiling and candles bring ambiance to the elegant relaxation area.
 These different design elements come together to create the ultimate environment to enjoy the wealth of indulgent delights on the hotel’s spa menu.